Wetter Landscaping, Inc., 2110 Wentz Church, Lansdale, PA 19446 • Email: firstname.lastname@example.org • Phone: 215-661-1966

 There are two obvious choices when it comes to doing your fall laf clean-up: do it yourself or hire a professional.
 Wetter Landscaping provides this service and we take great pains to make sure we do it for you as efficiently as possible to keep costs down.
 We'll provide a free estimate based on your property and nature of the clean-up.

 Many people don't realize that a fall leaf cleanup isn't necessarily a once-a-season task.
 It depends on the length of the fall season and the degree of neat and tidy you want on your property.
 Adjoining property owners may not have a similar philosophy as yours and their leaves can end up on your property adding to the job.

 The good news is that do-it-yourself leaf removal doesn't have to be a blister-inducing, exhausting project.
-With the right tools, leaves can be gone before Sunday afternoon kick-off time.
+With the right tools, leaves can be gone with plenty of time left to enjoy your weekend.

 Doing it yourself?
 Tips for making it easier

 Come this time of year, drop your lawnmower settings down as low as they'll go without scalping the turf.
 Short grass gives leaves less to get caught on as they drift around the neighborhood.
 It also means the mower will vaporize any leaves that have already fallen.